RESOStandards/transport/DATA-DICTIONARY.md

 Data Dictionary Certification is provided by the [RESO Commander](https://github.com/RESOStandards/web-api-commander).
 The RESO Commander is an open source, cross-platform Java library created by RESO that uses established community libraries, such as the Apache Olingo OData Client, XML parsers, and JSON Schema Validators, to provide a testing API.

 Acceptance tests define the requirements applicants are expected to meet in order to achieve certification.
 Data Dictionary acceptance tests are written in a high-level language (DSL) called [Gherkin](https://cucumber.io/docs/gherkin/reference/).
 This is part of a [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) platform called [Cucumber](https://cucumber.io/), which allows for the expression of testing workflows using a natural language that is intended to be accessible to business analysts and QA testers in addition to programmers.

-Acceptance tests are automatically generated from the adopted Data Dictionary spreadsheet for each given version of the specification, and can target any version of the Data Dictionary from 1.0 onwards.
+Tests are automatically generated from the adopted Data Dictionary spreadsheet for each given version of the specification, and can target any version of the Data Dictionary from 1.0 onwards.

 The benefit of this strategy is that when a new Data Dictionary version is ratified, the tests may be generated and testing can begin right away, significantly reducing tool development time and adoption of the standard.